jwang1122/python1/melynda/qa/q&a.md

 ✔️❌❓

 * ❓what is python?
->✔️Python is modern computer language which is intereter script language has huge library.
+>✔️Python is modern computer language which is interpreter script language has huge library.

 * ❓How is your homework going?
 >✔️My homework is going fine